pinfirelabs/clubmanager_updates/2018/01/financial-enhancements.md

 You can now accept tips on any item sold through the POS.
 If you use Clover, the customer can select a tip amount on screen from preprogrammed percentages or enter their own.
 If you are not using Clover, there is a new tip box you can utilize to add tips to any payment.

 ![Clover Tips.png](images/clover-tips.png)

+## Cost of goods tracking

+For any merchandise item in the system, you can add a cost and "cost account".
+These tie in to the new "Sum of account profit by payment method" Financial Report to see the profits made over a period of time on your merchandise sales.